Nebula-Softworks/Nebula-Icon-Library/README.md

 - [Lucide Icons](https://lucide.dev/icons). (some names have been changed, but should still generally be easy to use)
 - [Phosphor Icons](https://phosphoricons.com/). | Regular And Filled Style
 - Material Symbols | COMING SOON
+### To Use Different Styles, Add The Style Name As A Suffix Via - | So For Phosphor Filled, I'll put Phosphor-Filled as the source.
 ### More Icons will be coming soon